Stereotypes of East Asians in the United States: Perpetual foreigner

-There is a widespread perception that East Asians are not considered genuine Americans but are instead "perpetual foreigners".
-Asian Americans often report being asked the question, "Where are you really from?" by other Americans, regardless of how long they or their ancestors have lived in United States and been a part of its society.
+As of circa 2004-2007, there is a widespread perception that East Asians are not considered genuine Americans but are instead "perpetual foreigners".
+Circa 2003 Asian Americans often report being asked the question, "Where are you really from?" by other Americans, regardless of how long they or their ancestors have lived in United States and been a part of its society.

-East Asian Americans have been perceived, treated, and portrayed by many in American society as "perpetual" foreigners who are unable to be assimilated and inherently foreign regardless of citizenship or duration of residence in the United States.
-A similar view has been advanced by Ling-chi Wang, professor emeritus of Asian American studies at the University of California, Berkeley.
+As of circa 1997-1999, East Asian Americans have been perceived, treated, and portrayed by many in American society as "perpetual" foreigners who are unable to be assimilated and inherently foreign regardless of citizenship or duration of residence in the United States.
+A similar view had been advanced circa 2010 by Ling-chi Wang, professor emeritus of Asian American studies at the University of California, Berkeley.
 Wang asserts that mainstream media coverage of Asian communities in the United States has always been "miserable".
-He states, "In [the] mainstream media's and policymakers' eyes, Asian Americans don't exist.
+He stated, "In [the] mainstream media's and policymakers' eyes, Asian Americans don't exist.
 They are not on their radar... and it's the same for politics."

 I. Y. Yunioshi from Blake Edwards' 1961 American romantic-comedy Breakfast at Tiffany's is one such example which had been broadly criticized by mainstream publications.
 In 1961, The New York Times review said that "Mickey Rooney's bucktoothed, myopic Japanese is broadly exotic."
 In 1990, The Boston Globe criticized Rooney's portrayal as "an irascible bucktoothed nerd and an offensive ethnic caricature".
 Critics note that the character of Mr. Yunioshi reinforced anti-Japanese wartime propaganda to further exclude Japanese Americans from being treated as normal citizens, rather than hated caricatures.

-A study by UCLA researchers for the Asian American Justice Center (AAJC), Asian Pacific Americans in Prime Time, found that Asian-American actors were underrepresented on network TV.
+A 2006 study by UCLA researchers for the Asian American Justice Center (AAJC), Asian Pacific Americans in Prime Time, found that Asian-American actors were underrepresented on network TV.
 While Asian-Americans make up 5 percent of the US population, the report found only 2.6 percent were primetime TV regulars.
 Shows set in cities with significant Asian populations, like New York and Los Angeles, had few East Asian roles.
 The lack of East Asian representation in American film and theater supports the argument that they are still perceived as foreigners.